anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-However, when such changes are made, the extension MUST describe mechanisms for the clients to recognize and properly process such a changed response (e.g., by way of a signaling method like [@?I-D.ietf-regext-rdap-versioning]).
+However, when such changes are made, the extension MUST describe mechanisms for the clients to recognize and properly process such a changed response (e.g., by way of a method like [@?I-D.ietf-regext-rdap-versioning]).

 ## Extension Specification Content